danf425/InSpec_Local/README.md

 ## TDD + Local Compliance Exercise
 ##### Intent: Show value of "shifting left" both in terms of Compliance and Integration Testing.
 Demonstrate the ease of using InSpec + Infra locally through a simple exercise.
 ##### Follow these steps by step instructions for Chef Infra.
-Otherwise, go to the Ansible or Chef dirs for ready to go instances.
+For ready-to-go instances, go to the Ansible, Puppet, or Chef dirs